landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 ## Initial Recon

-Yaesu provides a firmware updater in the form of a Windows application on their website:
+Yaesu provides a Windows application on their website that can be used to update a radio's firmware:

 {{ resize_image(path="/img/yaesu/firmware_page.png", width=500, height=500, op="fit") }}